Car chase: Inter-jurisdictional pursuits and policy issues

 One particular hazard that is attendant to police pursuits is the problem of multiple law enforcement agencies becoming involved in a car chase that crosses municipal and jurisdictional boundaries.
 This is often complicated by radio communication incompatibility and policy differences in the various departments involved in a pursuit.

 The city of Dallas, Texas was the first major city in the United States to adopt an "Inter-Jurisdictional Pursuit Policy" to address the problems inherent in car chases that involved more than one law enforcement agency.
 In August 1984, the Dallas Police Department's Planning and Research Division, under the command of Captain Rick Stone, began crafting a policy that more than twenty (20) local law enforcement agencies could agree to abide by when car chases crossed their borders.
 The result was a model policy that became the standard for use by police departments around the United States.

-In Europe, as many national borders no longer have border stations, car chases may sometimes cross national boundaries.
+In Europe, as many national borders no longer have border stations within the Schengen Area, car chases may sometimes cross national boundaries.
 States often have agreements in place where the police of one state can continue the chase across the national boundary.

 Non-police car chases

 Some car chases may occur between vehicles that are not involved in law enforcement.
 These may be conducted by rival criminals, criminals attempting to catch intended victims, vigilantes, or as part of road rage.
 They may also occur for non-criminal reasons, such as the pursuing vehicle simply attempting to catch up to another vehicle.
 These car chases are rare and are almost always considered illegal due to the dangers of civilian vehicles, lacking any sort of warning device or authorization, pursuing each other at high speeds.

-In 2021, Terrence J was pursued and shot at by a vehicle in an attempted robbery.
+In 2021, actor Terrence J was pursued and shot at by a vehicle in an attempted robbery.
 In 2021, a carjacking victim in Chicago pursued a car thief, resulting in an eight-vehicle collision in which the stolen vehicle was destroyed.

+In other countries

+Australia

+In Australia, Skye's Law is the name of a 2010 law in New South Wales.
+It is named after a 19-month-old girl, Skye Sassine, who was killed on 31 December 2009 when her family's car was struck by a suspected armed robber who was trying to elude police.
+The driver was convicted of manslaughter and sentenced to at least 14 years in prison.